niro1987/python-sapcommissions/docs/source/model.rst

     refer to the API documentation.
 Attribute names are converted to snake_case to follow standard python conventions.

-    All models support the `read` methods of :ref:`client:commissionsclient`, refer to the API documentation for a full list of supported methods.
+    All models support the `read` methods of :meth:`sapcommissions.client.CommissionsClient`, refer to the API documentation for a full list of supported methods.

 Base
 ----